PrestaShop/prestashop.github.io/news/_posts/2016-01-29-product-page-evolution.md

 ---

 A long time ago, in a galaxy not so far away, we packed PrestaShop with much needed functionalities in its core.
-The aim was to propose the best e-commerce solution, with the biggest functional scope, answering to almost all of the merchants’ needs -- all that while still being free.
+The aim was to propose the best ecommerce solution, with the biggest functional scope, answering to almost all of the merchants’ needs — all that while still being free.

 And we can say it's been a success!
 Features are one of the reasons why merchants choose PrestaShop when they want to create their online shop.

 ## Born to be wild

 It’s all about soul-searching.
-PrestaShop had all these great features, but we thought we could improve something equally important too: the **user experience**, or UX -- making sure that the software’s features are agreeable to use, so to speak.
+PrestaShop had all these great features, but we thought we could improve something equally important too: the **user experience**, or UX — making sure that the software’s features are agreeable to use, so to speak.

 With [the development of PrestaShop 1.7](http://build.prestashop.com/tag/1.7/), things have changed.
 We targeted the dissatisfaction points.
 That’s the beginning of our new story.
-Some actions in the back office are not as easy to complete as they should, the user doesn’t always know how to achieve something, and features can have settings spread in several screens -- which are not always logically tied.
+Some actions in the back office are not as easy to complete as they should, the user doesn’t always know how to achieve something, and features can have settings spread in several screens — which are not always logically tied.

 I'm probably not telling anything new here, but don't worry, we're committed to the cause now :)